Sley530/Perso_project/README.md

 # Perso_project
-This is a repository for my personal and unofficial projects As an SE and a Computer Scientist.
+This is a repository for my personal and unofficial projects as an SE and a Computer Scientist.